I woke up at the airport hotel in Heathrow preposterously early. It was time to go to Warsaw.

 When I look back at those two lives, I’m impressed with the music that came out of them, but also deeply saddened to think of living two entire lifetimes without any spiritual awareness whatsoever.
 That seems like such a waste to me, so much so that I’d much rather live this lifetime over again than either of those.
 I wonder if after all those monk lifetimes, being killed over and over, if I chose a couple of “safe” lifetimes where I could explore “the beyond” through music in a way that would attract praise instead of an axe to the chest.

 And perhaps that artistic experience was great for what it was, but now it was time to come back into full spiritual awareness.
-What are the odds I’d have seriously followed a spiritual path if I’d had a successful music career again in this life?
+What are the odds I’d have seriously followed a spiritual path if it had to compete with a successful and all-consuming music career again in this life?

 More than a few people believe they were Chopin.
 There’s a channeled website about reincarnation I like, called reincarnationresearch.com, that has Trent Reznor as the reincarnation of Chopin and Brian Wilson of the Beach Boys as Gershwin.
 I like Nine Inch Nails but am not sure I see the connection to Chopin’s life or music.
 Wilson has a much more interesting claim to having possibly been Gershwin, and I’ve had some really strange synchronicities with Brian Wilson’s life that I may write about at some point, I guess if it ever intersects with travel.
 It’ll be fun to be able to see this all more clearly one day.